 Discussions: Actively participating in weekly online discussions will help you better understand the course material.
 Develop the art of respectful conversation and work to improve your skills in written communications.
 Initial posts are due by Thursday night; replies to your fellow students are due by Saturday.
 These are firm deadlines.
 Aim to participate earlier in the week.
+Discussion posts cannot be made up after the deadline.

 Quizzes: Weekly quizzes are open book and untimed, via Canvas, with a firm deadline of Saturday night.
 You are encouraged to complete the quiz earlier.
 Don't wait until the last minute!
+Quizzes cannot be made up.

-Unit tests: The last week of each unit there will be a test instead of a weekly quiz.
-These will ask you to bring together material and make c.onnections across the unit.
+Unit tests: These will ask you to bring together material and make connections across the unit.
 They are untimed, open book, and draw exclusively from course materials.
 Make sure to carefully read and follow all instructions.
 Unit tests will open on the weekend and are due no later than Sunday.
 Extensions on unit tests will only be given in exceptional cases and may incur a penalty of up to one letter grade per day.

 Late Work: This course has strict deadlines.
 You have ample time to complete all assignments at your own pace.
-No quizzes or discussion posts will be accepted after the due date; however, we recognize that sometimes life happens, so after Unit 1 Canvas will automatically drop your three lowest scores for quizzes and discussions, including any you have missed due to emergencies, tech issues, etc. Plan wisely and assume that you may have an emergency or illness later in the semester.
-Don't' use up all your freebies!
+No quizzes or discussion posts will be accepted after the due date.
+However, we recognize that sometimes life happens, so Canvas will automatically drop your three lowest scores for quizzes and also for discussions, including any you have missed due to emergencies, tech issues, etc. Plan wisely and assume that you may have an emergency or illness later in the semester.
+Don't' use up all your freebies early in the semester!